parkpow/platerec-documentation/source/index.html.md

 }
 ```

-This endpoint reads all license plates from an image.
+This Snapshot API endpoint reads all license plates from an image.

+If you need to detect vehicles and decode license plates from a live camera or video feed, consider using [Plate Recognizer Stream](https://platerecognizer.com/stream/?utm_source=docs&utm_medium=website).
+[Contact us](https://platerecognizer.com/contact?utm_source=docs&utm_medium=website) to request a Free Trial of Stream.

+If you need to blur license plates, consider using [Plate Recognizer Blur](https://platerecognizer.com/blur/?utm_source=docs&utm_medium=website).
+[Contact us](https://platerecognizer.com/contact?utm_source=docs&utm_medium=website) for more info.

 ### HTTP Request